 Tutors can be arranged through the University Center for Academic Excellence (UCAE) Tutorial Services or through your department.
-While the Office of Disability Services does not provide tutors, we can assist with referring students who are registered with Disability Services.
+While the Office of Disability Services does not provide tutors, we can assist with by sharing information about the resources available through the UCAE.